 Statewide EMS Communication System Upgrade.
-The MIEMSS EMS Communications System Upgrade Project is in the Implementation Stage of Phase I. Phase I encompasses the Southern Maryland - EMS Region V. The Implementation Stage began in May 2021, after the successful completion on Factory Acceptance Testing of the Phase I equipment in March and delivery of Phase I Equipment in April.
-Headway on the Implementation Stage of Phase I continues as the contractor progresses on the integration of the NICE audio recording system with the InterTalkTM console system, and provides system software enhancements.
-All microwave installations associated with Phase I have been completed.
+The MIEMSS EMS Communications System Upgrade Project is in the Implementation Stage of Phase 1, which encompasses the Southern Maryland - EMS Region V. The Implementation Stage began in May 2021, after the successful completion on Factory Acceptance Testing of the Phase 1 equipment in March and delivery of Phase 1 Equipment in April.
+Current work includes the integration of the NICE audio recording system with the InterTalkTM console system and enhancements to the system software.
+All microwave installations associated with Phase 1 as well as a significant portion of the Phase 2 microwave have been completed.
 System core integrations and console configurations will be completed in the fourth quarter of 2022; these are precursors to performing Regional Acceptance Testing in 1Q23.
-MIEMSS has approved the contractor, OCI, to commence work on the Phase II (Region III and Western Maryland) to mitigate timeline challenges.
-Challenges include Phase I equipment installation delays, COVID-19 impacts (e.g., travel ban, personnel) and resolving issues related to new equipment, such as tuning/optimization, firmware updates, and addressing the occasional part failure.
+MIEMSS has approved the contractor, OCI, to commence work on the Phase 2 (Region III and Western Maryland) to mitigate timeline challenges due to Phase 1 equipment installation delays, COVID-19 impacts (e.g., travel ban, personnel quarantines) and resolving issues related to new equipment, e.g., tuning/optimization, firmware updates, and addressing the occasional part failure.
 The project team continually looks for targets of opportunity to mitigate timeline challenges.